JB-26/website-portfolio/src/blog/2023-02-25-chat-gpt-twitch.md

 It’s wrong that I have a contact page, even a link to this non-existent page.

 The way I view AI at the moment is that it's not in a position to be seen as a replacement for anything, but more of an additional tool to enhance our work.
+Here's an example of me asking ChatGPT how to create a class in Python

+>In Python, you can define a class using the class keyword followed by the name of the class.
+Here is a basic example:
+>
+>class MyClass:
+>	pass
+>
+>In this example, we define a class called MyClass using the class keyword, and we include the keyword pass to indicate that there are no methods or attributes defined in this class.
+>
+>To define methods and attributes within a class, you can use the same syntax as you would when defining functions and variables outside of a class.
+Here is an example of a class with some methods and attributes:
+>
+>
+>class Person:
+>	def __init__(self, name, age):
+>		self.name = name
+>		self.age = age
+>
+>	def say_hello(self):
+>		print("Hello, my name is", self.name)
+>
+>	def get_age(self):
+>		return self.age
+>

 AI such as ChatGPT is not in a position to replace anyone.
 Besides, ChatGPT doesn't have a web browser, it can only provide information on the content of the website.
 Here's an example:

 > As an AI language model, I don't have a web browser to visit websites like humans do.
 However, based on the website's URL you provided, "https://joshblewitt.dev/", I can provide you with some information about the website's content.